grimmpp/cloud-foundry-resource-scheduler/README.md

 ## Technical data
 * Used Spring Cloud Open **Service Broker API**
-* The application is a multi-instance application.
+* The application is a **multi-instance application**.
 It can be scaled to more than one application instance.
+* **Partitioning of scheduler jobs**: The scheduler jobs will be divided by the amount of configured application instances.
+  Every application instance processes one part of all jobs.
+One part for an application instance is determined by the object ID in the database modulo of the amount of application instances which then must match to the application index.
+  See details in <a href=".src/main/java/de/grimmpp/cloudFoundry/resourceScheduler/model/database/ServiceInstanceRepository.java">ServiceInstanceRepository.java</a>.
+* **Multi-Threaded processing of service plans**: Each service plan is processed one after the other.
+  This makes it easier to keep the memory consumption smaller and the logging output is also better to read.
+  For the processing of a service plan you can set the environment variable `max-threads-per-service-plan-scheduler` in order to define the max parallel running threads.
+This setting applies to all service plans.
 * **Spring Boot** is used as Java Framework
   * **Spring Boot Security** (Basic Auth) is implemented.
   * **Spring Boot JPA & Hibernate** is used for DB connection.